iotaledger/inx-faucet/documentation/docs/welcome.md

 # Welcome to INX-Faucet

-INX-Faucet is a faucet application for test and development networks as well as for private networks.
-Faucets are useful in test and private networks to distribute test tokens to developers.
+Faucets give tokens away.
+This is useful when you need to distribute tokens on a test network, or distribute tokens on a private Tangle.
+INX-Faucet extends your node with this functionality.

 ## Setup

-The recommended setup is to use the provided [Docker images](https://hub.docker.com/r/iotaledger/inx-faucet).
+We recommend you to use the [Docker images](https://hub.docker.com/r/iotaledger/inx-faucet).

-If you want to run your own private network with it's own faucet, have a look at our [Run a Private Tangle](https://wiki.iota.org/hornet/develop/how_tos/private_tangle) guide.
+Faucets only make sense on private networks.
+For more details, see [Run a Private Tangle](https://wiki.iota.org/hornet/develop/how_tos/private_tangle).

 To run your own faucet you need to provide a private key containing funds to the faucet.
-To do this you start `inx-faucet` by passing a `FAUCET_PRV_KEY` environment variable containing the private key.
+To do this you must launch `inx-faucet` while passing a `FAUCET_PRV_KEY` environment variable that contains the private key.

-The faucet includes a generic web UI that will be reachable at `http://localhost:8091` by default.
+The faucet includes a generic web GUI that is reachable at `http://localhost:8091` by default.

 ## Configuration

-The faucet is configured by default to connect to your HORNET instance.
+The participation extension connects to the local Hornet instance by default.

 You can find all the configuration options in the [configuration section](configuration.md).

 ## Source Code